 Boston University Study Abroad health and safety protocols and procedures.

 - Boston University Study Abroad’s Safety Management Team is in regular contact with the resident staff at each Study Abroad program site.
-Students and parents are also provided with 24-hour contact phone numbers for both resident staff and Boston staff.
+Students and parents are also provided with 24-hour contact phone numbers for both resident staff and International SOS.
 The Boston staff includes two full-time health, safety, and security officers.

-- Boston and resident staff members monitor announcements from the US Department of State and other sources daily, and receive all Travel Warnings and Advisories from the US State Department, the British and Foreign Commonwealth Office, and other relevant official and private organizations.
+- Boston and resident staff members monitor announcements from the U.S. Department of State and other sources daily and receive all Travel Warnings and Advisories from the US Department of State, International SOS and other relevant official and private organizations.

 - Resident staff at each site have up-to-date local contingency plans that follow and complement the BU Study Abroad standard operating procedures.
 Staff members in Boston and at Study Abroad sites receive regular training in these plans.
 All students also receive information and instruction in emergency contact and procedures.